It's a New Day in Public Health.

 X-rays – of the root (periapical), upper and lower jaw (panoramic), and back teeth (bitewing)

-Sealants – a thin, plastic film painted on the chewing surfaces of permanent back teeth to prevent decay
+Sealants – a thin, resin film painted on the chewing surfaces of permanent back teeth to prevent decay

-Fluoride varnish treatment – concentrated form of fluoride applied to the smooth surfaces of teeth
+Fluoride varnish treatment – concentrated form of fluoride applied to the surfaces of teeth

 Fillings (restorations) – a material is used to restore the function and integrity of a decaying or traumatized tooth

 Extractions – removal of unrepairable teeth

 Pulpotomy – removal of the blood vessels and nerves (dental pulp) inside an infected tooth

-Stainless steel crowns – metal covers for decayed or damaged teeth
+Stainless steel crowns – metal covers for severely decayed or damaged teeth

 Unilateral space maintainers – will hold the space for a permanent tooth; used when a primary tooth is lost due to accident or decay